 Facts and figures: The European elections and the European Union

-As the European Parliament elections begin on Thursday, here are the key facts about the continent-wide poll and the European Union.
+As the European Parliament elections reach their climax on Sunday, here are the key facts about the continent-wide poll and the European Union.

 When?